-The imagination of cultures across time has produced a wide range of mythical beasts such as monsters and minotaurs.
-Not a fact known to many, there are many tales of dog headed men from different cultures around the world.
+The imagination of cultures across time has produced a wide range of mythical beasts such as dragons and minotaurs.
+Not a fact known to many, are the many tales of dog headed men from different cultures around the world.
 The proper name for this phenomenon is “Cynocephaly.”
-It should be noted that these are not werewolves, but animals or gods with the heads of dogs on fully human bodies.
-It should also be noted that these creatures are always male.

-Probably the earliest example is the Egyptian god Anubis.
+Probably the earliest example of Cynocephaly is the Egyptian god Anubis.
 This god is depicted with the body of a man but with the head of a jackal.
-Anubis was a god of death and the underworld, and paintings of Anubis can be found throughout Egypt’s ancient sites.
+Anubis was a god of death and the underworld.
+Paintings of Anubisare are visible throughout Egypt’s ancient sites.

-While the Greeks may not have had dog-headed gods, they knew of places where dog-headed creatures purportedly existed.
-As far back as the fifth century BCE, a Greek doctor wrote about dog-headed men that could be found in India.
+While the Greeks may not have had dog-headed gods, they reported India and Africa as locations where Cynocephaly purportedly existed.
+As far back as the fifth century BCE, a Greek doctor wrote about dog-headed men in India.
 Later, a Greek explorer described dog-headed men, also in India, who spoke to each other by barking and were primitive savages by nature.

 Centuries later, even the elders of the Catholic Church believed such beings existed.
 Saint Augustine pondered in his writings if dog-headed men were held to the same moral laws as humankind and if they could be saved.

 But Augustine was not Christianity’s only delving into the subject.
 Very bizarrely, some ancient icons of Saint Christopher depict him as having a dog’s head.
-The story goes that he led a sinful life in this form, but when he reformed and was baptized he was transformed into a man having a human head.
+The story goes that he led a sinful life in this form, but when he reformed and became baptized, he transformed into a man with a human head.

 Even King Arthur gets into the picture when he and his army allegedly defeated a band of dog-headed soldiers in the mountains surrounding Edinburgh.

-And although he never claimed to encounter them personally, Marco Polo reported that dog-headed men lived on an island off the coast of Myanmar.
+And although he never claimed to encounter them personally, Marco Polo reported sightings of Cynocephali on the Andaman Islands in the Bay of Bengal.

 There are also reports of dog-headed men in writings from 5th century China, and some legends place dog-headed men in regions of Africa.

 The tales are not all ancient.
-Current sightings of what are claimed to be humans with dog heads have happened in Michigan, Wisconsin, and the Shetland Islands.
+Current sightings of what people claim to be humans with dog heads have happened in Michigan, Wisconsin, and the Shetland Islands.

-Obviously there have been no skeletons of dog-headed humans ever found to back up these tales, and current believers are very few.
-But the widespread myths do make one wonder where all these stories came from and if these tales are just remnants of an earlier long-lost global myth that later developed their own flavors within different cultures.
+There have been no skeletons of dog-headed men discovered to back up these tales, and current believers are very few.
+But these Cynocephaly myths do make one wonder how the stories originated.
+Are these tales just remnants of an earlier long-lost global legend that later developed their own flavors within different cultures.